-- the accreted value thereof, in the case of any Indebtedness issued with original issue discount; and - (2) the principal amount thereof in the case of any other Indebtedness.
+- (1) the accreted value thereof, in the case of any Indebtedness issued with original issue discount; and - (2) the principal amount thereof in the case of any other Indebtedness.

 "INITIAL PURCHASERS" means J.P.
-Morgan Securities Inc. and BT Alex.Brown Incorporated.
+Morgan Securities Inc. and BT Alex.
+Brown Incorporated.

-"INVESTMENTS" means, with respect to any Person, all direct or indirect investments by such Person in other Persons (including Affiliates) in the forms of loans (including Guarantees or other obligations), advances or capital contributions (excluding commission, travel and similar advances to officers and employees made in the ordinary course of business), purchases or other acquisitions for consideration of Indebtedness, Equity Interests or other securities, together with all items that are or would be classified as investments on a balance sheet prepared in accordance with GAAP.
-If PCA or any Subsidiary of PCA sells or otherwise disposes of any Equity Interests of any direct or indirect Subsidiary of PCA such that, after giving effect to any such sale or disposition, such Person is no longer a Subsidiary of PCA, PCA shall be deemed to have made an Investment on the date of any such sale or disposition equal to the fair market value of the Equity Interests of such Subsidiary not sold or disposed of in an amount determined as provided in the final paragraph of the covenant described above under the caption "-Certain Covenants-Restricted Payments" in the section "-Preferred Stock" or "-Subordinated Exchange Debentures," as applicable.
-The acquisition by PCA or any Subsidiary of PCA of a Person that holds an Investment in a third Person shall be deemed to be an Investment by PCA or such Subsidiary in such third Person in an amount equal to the fair market value of the Investment held by the acquired Person in such third Person in an amount determined as provided in the final paragraph of the covenant described above under the caption "-Certain Covenants-Restricted Payments" in the section "-Preferred Stock" or "-Subordinated Exchange Debentures," as applicable.
+"INVESTMENTS" means, with respect to any Person, all direct or indirect investments by that Person in other Persons, including Affiliates, in the forms of loans, including Guarantees or other obligations, advances or capital contributions, excluding commission, travel and similar advances to officers and employees made in the ordinary course of business, purchases or other acquisitions for consideration of Indebtedness, Equity Interests or other securities, together with all items that are or would be classified as investments on a balance sheet prepared in accordance with GAAP.
+If PCA or any Subsidiary of PCA sells or otherwise disposes of any Equity Interests of any direct or indirect Subsidiary of PCA such that, after giving effect to the sale or disposition, that Person is no longer a Subsidiary of PCA, PCA shall be deemed to have made an Investment on the date of the sale or disposition equal to the fair market value of the Equity Interests of the Subsidiary not sold or disposed of in an amount determined as provided in the final paragraph of the covenant described above under the caption "-Covenants-Restricted Payments" in the section "-New Preferred Stock" or "-Subordinated Exchange Debentures," as applicable.
+The acquisition by PCA or any Subsidiary of PCA of a Person that holds an Investment in a third Person shall be deemed to be an Investment by PCA or the Subsidiary in the third Person in an amount equal to the fair market value of the Investment held by the acquired Person in the third Person in an amount determined as provided in the covenant described above under the caption "-Covenants-Restricted Payments" in the section "-New Preferred Stock" or "-Subordinated Exchange Debentures," as applicable.

-"ISSUE DATE" means the closing date for sale and original issuance of the Preferred Stock.
+"ISSUE DATE" means the closing date for sale and original issuance of the new preferred stock.

-"LIEN" means, with respect to any asset, any mortgage, lien, pledge, charge, security interest or encumbrance of any kind in respect of such asset, whether or not filed, recorded or otherwise perfected under applicable law, including any conditional sale or other title retention agreement.
+"LIEN" means, with respect to any asset, any mortgage, lien, pledge, charge, security interest or encumbrance of any kind in respect of the asset, whether or not filed, recorded or otherwise perfected under applicable law, including any conditional sale or other title retention agreement.